SnipeXandrej/zephyrus-g15-tweaks/README.md

+# You are doing everything at your OWN risk!
+I do not hold any liability for any damages done to your hardware!

 # Zephyrus G15 Tweaks (2020 model)
 Here I just want to share my personal tweaks/scripts that I use on my daily-driver laptop.